 U.S. Embassy Helsinki’s Innovation Center

-The U.S. Embassy in Helsinki is thrilled to finally unveil the Innovation Center on February 26, 2013.
-Through the vision and drive of many people, including Ambassador Bruce J. Oreck, and the support of the Department of State and the tireless efforts of Overseas Building Operations, one of the most energy efficient embassy buildings in the world is now operational.
-More than a space to showcase the very latest in energy efficient technologies, the Innovation Center exemplifies 21st century diplomacy in all of its forms.
+The U.S. Embassy in Helsinki was thrilled to unveil the Innovation Center on February 26, 2013.
+Through the vision and drive of many people, including Ambassador Bruce J. Oreck, the support of the Department of State and the efforts of the Bureau of Overseas Buildings Operations, this renovation of existing historic building provided critical life safety upgrades, needed improvements to aging infrastructure, and resulted in one of the most energy efficient buildings in the Department’s portfolio.
+The Innovation Center exemplifies the principles supported by the Department’s Greening Diplomacy Initiative and is a model for eco-diplomacy.

 What is the Innovation Center?

-The Innovation Center will house the public offices of the U.S. Embassy in Finland and be one of the most energy efficient embassy buildings in the world.
-While the building will utilize leading technologies in energy innovation, the staff it houses will work to advance the Department of State’s Economic Statecraft Initiative and promote an active and robust trade and investment agenda in Finland and the region.
-Beyond advancing the Mission’s economic agenda, the Innovation Center will provide a venue for all manner of public programming, information sharing and meetings with contacts to discuss the myriad of opportunities and global challenges that we look to address through our partnership with Finland.
-It will present a new face in U.S. diplomacy - an open, inviting and welcoming venue in one of the city’s most beautiful locations.
+The Innovation Center houses the public offices of the U.S. Embassy in Finland.
+Their work includes advancing the Department’s Economic Statecraft Initiative and promoting an active, robust trade and investment agenda in Finland and the region.
+In addition, the Innovation Center provides a venue for a wide range of public programming, information sharing, and networking to discuss the opportunities and global challenges that we look to address through our partnership with Finland.
+The Innovation Center is a clear demonstration of America’s commitment to improving the relationship between the built and natural environments.
+It presents a new face of U.S. diplomacy - an open, inviting, and welcoming venue in one of the city’s most beautiful locations.

 Investment in Finland